Calling Off the Wedding: Answers to Your Most Pressing Questions

 will not take place

 Do we have to explain why we're not getting married?

 But what if people keep asking me what happened?

-A. If people keep asking you about it after you've made it clear you don't want to talk about it, they're the ones in the wrong.
+If people keep asking you about it after you've made it clear you don't want to talk about it, they're the ones in the wrong.
 You never have to explain to anyone if you don't want to.
 If you keep getting pestered, have a close friend or family member talk to the person and tell them they really need to stop because they're upsetting you.

 Who gets the engagement ring?

 Can wedding insurance help?

 Do we have to return the gifts?

 What do we do about the dress?

 Some ways to make the best of discarding the dress:

-- Cancellation Policy: Ask if the special order dress has been cut yet.
+- Cancellation policy: Ask if the special order dress has been cut yet.
 If not, you might be able to negotiate a cancellation fee.

-- Charity Donation: You can obtain a well-deserved tax deduction while doing something great for a person in need.
+- Charity donation: You can obtain a well-deserved tax deduction while doing something great for a person in need.

 What if the guests already made travel arrangements?

-A. If you set up the hotel block for everyone, call the hotel (or have someone close to you do it) and explain the situation.
+If you set up the hotel block for everyone, call the hotel (or have someone close to you do it) and explain the situation.
 Honesty is definitely the best policy here (don't try to make up a story about why you need to cancel your block).
 Read your hotel cancellation policy—some hotels may require a few months' notice—then work with them to see what they can do for you and your guests.
-When it comes to flights, it's a little trickier.
+When it comes to plane tickets, it's a little trickier.
 It's inconvenient, but your guests need to call the airline to work something out.
 They may get credit to change their flight and/or destination to use on their next vacation.

-A. That depends on how diligent you've been about your vendor contracts and how close to the wedding date the cancellation happens.
-Good contracts have a refund policy -- i.e., you should be able to get back a certain percentage of any deposits you made if the party is canceled by a certain date.
-The closer it is to the actual wedding date, the less likely you are to get your money back -- establishments and other wedding professionals are simply protecting their own businesses.
+That depends on how diligent you've been about your vendor contracts and how close to the wedding date the cancellation happens.
+Good contracts have a refund policy—you should be able to get back a certain percentage of any deposits you made if the party is canceled by a certain date.
+The closer it is to the actual wedding day, the less likely you are to get your money back—establishments and other wedding professionals are simply protecting their own businesses.
 If there is no language in the contract you signed about a refund policy, you may be out of luck.